fnabiyy/web-app-security-project/README.md

 ##### 2. Database Security Architecture

+**Before Security Review**
-* **Laravel Eloquent ORM:** The system performs database operations using Laravel Eloquent ORM rather than manually written SQL statements.
+The application was already developed using Laravel Eloquent ORM through Filament Resource components and Eloquent Models.
+Database queries were executed through ORM methods rather than raw SQL statements.

-* **Automatic Query Parameterization:** Eloquent automatically converts query conditions into parameterized SQL queries, preventing user-supplied values from being interpreted as executable SQL commands.
+**After Security Review**

-* **Database Security Review:** A security review was conducted to verify that invoice-related database operations continue to use Eloquent query methods instead of raw SQL statements.
+A security review was conducted to verify that database interactions continue to use Eloquent ORM and parameterized queries.
+Additional validation rules were also implemented at the application layer to ensure that only valid data reaches the database.

-Together, these layers provide protection against SQL Injection attacks and help preserve database integrity.
+This approach provides multiple layers of protection:
+* Input Validation Layer (where is the code)
+* Eloquent ORM Query Layer (where is the code)
+* Database Query Binding Layer (where is the code) Together, these controls help prevent SQL Injection attempts from reaching the database engine.

 #### 3. Vulnerability: SQL Injection (CWE-89)